A dermatologist is a doctor that specializes in treating skin, hair, nail, and mucous membrane disorders and diseases.

 To qualify for registration with the AAD, a dermatologist has to finish both college and medical school as either a medical doctor (MD) or a doctor of osteopathic medicine (DO).
-They will also have completed a residency involving a year of hands-on work.
+They will also have completed a residency involving 1 year of hands-on work.

-Some dermatologists have the initials FAAD after their name, which stands for “Fellow of the American Academy of Dermatology.”
-These initials indicate that the dermatologist:
+Some dermatologists have the initials FAAD after their names.
+This abbreviation stands for: Fellow of the American Academy of Dermatology.
+It indicates that the dermatologist:

-- is licensed to practice medicine
+- has a license to practice medicine

 - has passed exams given by either the American Board of Dermatology or the Royal College of Physicians and Surgeons of Canada

 The AAD provide a search tool to help people with skin, hair, or nail conditions find a nearby dermatologist.